 I am the best tutor ever!
 I truly enjoy teaching and attending to each student's particular need and watching the student succeed.
 I am also highly qualified in several subjects.

-I also have a Bachelor's Degree in Nursing from California State University (Sacramento), with many years of experience in ICU/CCU and other specialties, and as a Director of Nurses.
+I am also an R.N. and have a Bachelor's Degree in Nursing from California State University (Sacramento), with many years of experience in ICU/CCU and other specialties, and as a Director of Nurses.
+I am a recipient of the Clara Barton medal from the American Red Cross, and have received a California Highway Patrol Award for saving a persons life.
 I assist with topics such as anatomy, physiology and complicated nursing questions.
 I also prepare students for the R.N.
 NCLEX and TEAS exams.
 I have traveled all over the United States as a Clinical Information Implementation Specialist teaching and implementing information systems in hospitals.

 In addition to the above qualifications, I have two medical patents, with an additional patent pending at this time.
 I also have experience writing scientific papers and assist with both creative writing and vocabulary skills.
 As a result of my wide experience in several fields, I have been able to help students improve their scores for the ACT and SAT exams.
 I have many talents that I would like to share with you if you require tutoring in that subject.
 I am also an accomplished pianist and teach piano.